 Example 2: DFD — Process of Account Receivable

-This diagram was created in ConceptDraw PRO using the Yourdon and Coad Notation library from the Data Flow Diagrams Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Yourdon and Coad Notation library from the Data Flow Diagrams Solution.
 An experienced user spent 10 minutes creating this sample.

 This sample shows a DFD (Yourdon and Coad notation) diagram describing the process within an accounts receivable department.
 Standardized Yourdon/Coad notation icons let you quickly draw professional looking data flow diagrams for your business documents, presentations, and websites.